visitbethel/docker-enabler/FAQs.md

 Recommended are portable abstractions like configurational parameters, public ports, login infos, URLs, operational parameters, etc.
 Not recommended are `host-to-container volume mappings`, hardware devices since you can't be sure that the all interacting Docker containers are constrained to run on the same `Docker host`.

+####FAQ6.
+I don't want passwords or other sensitive information to be to be seen when building a Dockerfile or passing via Docker environment variables through `!ENV_VAR_` or `!ENV_FILE_`.
+What can I do?####

+There are 2 things you can do together:

+- First, obfuscate/encrypt the passwords or any sensitive information tokens that is to be used in the Dockerfile or passed as Docker container environment variables.
+You have to devise a mean within the container start script to obfuscate/decrypt the tokens passed obviously.
+This is the first layer of obfuscation.

+- Secondly, use runtime context variables of type `encrypted` when configuring the obfuscated/encrypted passwords or environment variables while operating around Silver Fabric Broker to prevent any sensitive information from being leaked directly via UI, REST API or Ant tasks.
+This added a second layer of obfuscation.